marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

     objInstance2.aMethod(); //invoked!
     console.log(objInstance1.aMethod === objInstance2.aMethod); //false

-because of the way new works in the latter case we actually have two different instances of the function "aMethod" and they are actually stored on the objInstance1 and objInstance2 directly not in their prototype chain.
+because of the way "new" works in the latest example we actually have two different instances of the function "aMethod" and they are actually stored on the objInstance1 and objInstance2 directly, not in their prototype chain.

 ### JS implicit constructor functions

-without knowing it we were already using some constructor function provided by javascript, one example is Object, the example below proves it:
+Without knowing it we were already using some constructor function provided by javascript, one example is Object, the example below proves it:

     var obj = {};
     console.log(Object.getPrototypeOf(obj) === Object.prototype); //true